tabsdata/tabsdata-public-demos/S3_to_Databricks/README.md

 ## 2. Run Workflow

 ### 2.1 Trigger Publisher

 ```sh
 td fn trigger --coll workflow --name s3_pub
 ```
+Every time your trigger a new invocation of your publisher, a new version of data is created in your Tabsdata Tables.
 ## 3. Monitor Results

 ### 3.1 Sample Data in CLI